Category Archives: Windows 98

 Packard Bell Tour

-A browser based tour (You can see it launching Internet Explorer briefly), it gives a rundown of the features of your new PC, and gives you the option to register.
+A browser-based tour (You can see it launching Internet Explorer briefly), it gives a rundown of the features of your new PC, and gives you the option to register.

 Packard Bell Support Center

 This is sort of the replacement of Windows help, although that still exists by pressing the F1 key.
-It gives you troubleshooting and maintenance information and your computers specifications.
+It gives you troubleshooting and maintenance information and your computer’s specifications.
 It also links to the CyberCoach tutorials.

 AT&T Special Offer